MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/booking-template.md

 ---
-title: ""Edit the booking template in Universal Resource Scheduling"
+title: "Edit the booking template in Universal Resource Scheduling"
 description: "The record that's created and displayed on the schedule board is built from the booking template.
 Learn how to edit the template using HTML and CSS." ms.date: 07/16/2019 ms.reviewer: krbjoran